choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 Notes:

-* Both brokers involved need to have [OpenWire transports enabled](#transport-connectors).
-If you're using TLS for OpenWire, you'll need to change the URIs to `static:(ssl://stomp2.example.com:61617)` (note the change of both protocol and port).
+* If you're using TLS for OpenWire, you'll need to change the URIs to something like `static:(ssl://stomp2.example.com:61617)` --- note the change of both protocol and port.
 * You will need to adjust the TTL for your network's conditions.
 * A username and password are required.
 The broker with the `<networkConnector>` connects to the other broker as this user.
 This user should have **full rights** on **all** queues and topics, unless you really know what you're doing.
 (See [authentication](#authentication-users-and-groups) and [authorization](#authorization-group-permissions) above.)
 * The `name` attribute on each connector must be globally unique.
 Easiest way to do that is to combine the pair of hostnames involved with the word "queues" or "topics."